AmalShalabi/React-Fake-Store-API/README.md

 # React-Fake Store API

-In this project I had Built shopping app using React.js.
-I uased the Fake Store API to create the application.
+In this project I had built shopping app using React.js.
+I used the Fake Store API to create the application.
 I used React Hooks such as :
 - useState
 - useEffect